AdobeDocs/target-developers/src/pages/before-administer/configure-authentication.md

 <InlineAlert variant="info" slots="text"/>

-For video instructions applicable for any Experience Cloud solution, including Target, see [Use Postman with Experience Platform APIs](https://docs.adobe.com/content/help/en/platform-learn/tutorials/apis/postman.html).
+For video instructions applicable for any Experience Cloud solution, including Target, see [Use Postman with Experience Platform APIs](https://experienceleague.adobe.com/docs/platform-learn/tutorials/platform-api-authentication.html).
 The following sections are relevant to the Target APIs: 1.
-Export Adobe I/O Integration Details to Postman 2.
+Create and export Experience Platform API to Postman 2.
 Generate an Access Token with Postman.
 These steps are also provided below.

-1. Still in the [Adobe Developer Console](https://console.adobe.io/), navigate to view your new project's **Service Account (JWT)** credentials.
+1. Still in the [Adobe Developer Console](https://developer.adobe.com/console/home), navigate to view your new project's **Service Account (JWT)** credentials.
 Use either the left navigation or the **Credentials** section as shown.
    ![JWT1](assets/configure-io-target-jwt1.png)
    In **Credential details**, note you may view your **Public key(s)**, **Client ID**, and other information related to your service account.
    ![JWT1a](assets/configure-io-target-jwt1a.png)